 Restore

-It also expects you to restore Zammad on the same host and version!
+• It also expects you to restore Zammad on the same host and Zammad version

-• The restoration process stops & restarts the Zammad service.
-This means you usually have to run the restoration script as root user.
+• The restoration process stops & restarts Zammad.
+Therefore you have to run the restore script with appropriate permissions (e.g. as root).

 • This is mandatory for package installations